 Each year, at the beginning of March (the 8th to be more exact), the entire world celebrates International Women’s Day (which has been around since 1913).
 The day is significant for women everywhere as it brings awareness towards the fight for gender equality and celebrates their achievements throughout history.

-In an effort to join the celebration, we dedicate today’s article to five prominent female linguists, whose work in the field of linguistics helped change history and advance knowledge.
+In an effort to join the celebration, we dedicate today’s article to some of the most prominent female linguists, whose work in the field of linguistics helped change history and advance knowledge.
 Moreover, they are not just celebrated for their work, but also for being an inspiration for countless others (female and male) who decided to continue their efforts and take the field of linguistics even further.

-Although we only selected ten female linguists, it’s important to mention that they are not the only women who made a change with their work.
-Of course, there are other female linguists that deserve to be praised and recognized for their past and present efforts to push forward the field of linguistics.
+Although we only selected ten linguists, it’s important to mention that they are not the only ones.
+Of course, there are other professionals that deserve to be praised and recognized for their past and present efforts to push forward the field of linguistics.

 Top 10 Famous Female Linguists